Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nữ phi hành gia 'tú tài + 19' - Ảnh 1.

-photo: Lan Chi
+Photo: Lan Chi

-Talking to Thanh Nien on the sidelines of the "Inspiring Women" talk show co-organized by the French Institute in Vietnam and the French Chamber of Commerce and Industry in Vietnam (CCIFV) in Ho Chi Minh City on the evening of September 25, she explained her "excitement to go to school": "As a child, I was always a curious girl, who loved to explore unknown things.
-I read a lot and always wanted to 'adventure' out of what I knew, so I always wanted to learn.
-I learned quite easily, so in high school, in terms of foreign languages, I studied English, Latin, Greek and Spanish at the same time."
+Speaking to Thanh Nien newspaper on the sidelines of the "Inspiring Women" seminar, jointly organized by the French Institute in Vietnam and the French Chamber of Commerce and Industry in Vietnam (CCIFV) in Ho Chi Minh City on the evening of September 25, she explained her "excitement to learn": "As a child, I was always a curious girl who loved to explore the unknown.
+I read a lot and always wanted to 'venture' beyond what I already knew, so I always wanted to learn.
+I learned quite easily, so during my high school years, I studied English, Latin, Greek, and Spanish simultaneously in foreign languages."

-Seize the opportunity, and succeed
+Seize the opportunity, and succeed.

 Nữ phi hành gia 'tú tài + 19' - Ảnh 2.